INVEST-flagship/Kwon-Erola-2026-Support-for-Meritocracy-and-Access-to-Higher-Education/README.md

 # Support for Meritocracy and Access to Higher Education
 ## A code repository for the statistical analyses

-Kwon, Hye Won and Jani Erola
+Hye Won Kwon and Jani Erola

 DOI here